GBATZOLIS/ID-diff/README.md

 * `mode` is either "train" or "manifold_dimension".
 When set to "train", it starts the training of a new model, or resumes the training if config.model.checkpoint_path is not None.
 When set to "model_dimension", it estimates the ID of the dataset using the checkpoint provided in config.model.checkpoint_path

-## How to extend the code
-* **New SDEs**: inherent the `sde_lib.SDE` abstract class and implement all abstract methods.
-The `discretize()` method is optional and the default is Euler-Maruyama discretization.
-Existing sampling methods and likelihood computation will automatically work for this new SDE.
-* **New predictors**: inherent the `sampling.Predictor` abstract class, implement the `update_fn` abstract method, and register its name with `@register_predictor`.
-The new predictor can be directly used in `sampling.get_pc_sampler` for Predictor-Corrector sampling, and all other controllable generation methods in `controllable_generation.py`.
-* **New correctors**: inherent the `sampling.Corrector` abstract class, implement the `update_fn` abstract method, and register its name with `@register_corrector`.
-The new corrector can be directly used in `sampling.get_pc_sampler`, and all other controllable generation methods in `controllable_generation.py`.

 ## Pretrained checkpoints
 All checkpoints are provided in this [Google drive](https://drive.google.com/drive/folders/1tFmF_uh57O6lx9ggtZT_5LdonVK2cV-e?usp=sharing).